 Of course, those of us that actually work for a living knew this some time ago.
 But, seeing as we don't fly around in corporate jets or attend cocktail gatherings on a daily basis, how were we supposed to get some face time with our elected representatives to deliver the message?
 However, now that they have likely seen their retirement savings statements going negative as well, they're at least prepared to pretend they are listening for the next little while.

-For several years, I have presented tips on how to reduce your energy costs.
+For several years, I have presented tips on how to reduce your energy costs and save money.
 This could have been a great source of revenue, except that I gave the information away for FREE!
 So far, I still do.
 So, before I change my mind, go read the relevant pages on the Econogics Web site.

 Reducing Transportation Fuel Costs